Dred Scott v. Sandford: Supreme Court decision

-On March 6, 1857, the U.S. Supreme Court ruled against Dred Scott in a 7–2 decision that fills over 200 pages in the United States Reports.
+On March 6, 1857, the U.S. Supreme Court ruled against Dred Scott in a 7–2 decision that fills more than 200 pages in the United States Reports.
+It was one of the longest set of opinions in Supreme Court history up to that point.
 The decision contains opinions from all nine justices, but the "majority opinion" has always been the focus of the controversy.

 Opinion of the Court

 Seven justices formed the majority and joined an opinion written by Chief Justice Roger Taney.
-Taney began the Court's opinion with what he saw as the core issue in the case: whether or not black people could possess federal citizenship under the U.S. Constitution.
+Taney began the Court's opinion with what he saw as the core issue in the case: whether Black people could possess federal citizenship under the U.S. Constitution.

-In answer, the Court ruled that they could not.
-It held that black people could not be American citizens, and therefore a lawsuit to which they were a party could never qualify for the "diversity of citizenship" that Article III of the Constitution requires for American federal courts to have jurisdiction over cases that do not involve federal questions.
+In answer, the Court ruled they could not.
+It held that black people could not be U.S. citizens, and therefore a lawsuit to which they were a party could never qualify for the "diversity of citizenship" that Article III of the Constitution requires for a federal court to have jurisdiction over a case that does not involve a question of federal law.

-The primary rationale for the Court's ruling was Taney's assertion that black African slaves and their descendants were never intended to be part of the American social and political landscape.
+The primary rationale for the Court's ruling was Taney's assertion that black African slaves and their descendants were never intended to be part of the American social and political community:

-Taney then extensively reviewed laws from the original American states that involved the status of black Americans at the time of the Constitution's drafting in 1787.
-He concluded that these laws showed that a "perpetual and impassable barrier was intended to be erected between the white race and the one which they had reduced to slavery".
-Thus, he concluded, black people were not American citizens, and could not sue as citizens in federal courts.
-This meant that U.S. states lacked the power to alter the legal status of black people by granting them state citizenship.
+The Court then extensively reviewed laws from the original American states that involved the status of black Americans at the time of the Constitution's drafting in 1787.
+It concluded that these laws showed that a "perpetual and impassable barrier was intended to be erected between the white race and the one which they had reduced to slavery".
+The Court therefore ruled that black people were not American citizens and could not sue as citizens in federal courts.
+This meant that U.S. states lacked the power to alter the legal status of black people by granting them state citizenship: